thradams/thradams.github.io/clang.md

 ```

-The definition of the struct is automatic.
-We provide only
+The definition of the struct is automatic (auto generated).
+We provide only the declaration.
-the declaration.